 Drugs used depend on the type of ACS and include

-Aspirin, clopidogrel, or both (prasugrel or ticagrelor is an alternative to clopidogrel if fibrinolytic therapy has not been given)
+Aspirin, clopidogrel, or both (prasugrel or ticagrelor are alternatives to clopidogrel if fibrinolytic therapy has not been given)

-A heparin (unfractionated or low molecular weight heparin) or bivalirudin (particularly in ST-segment elevation myocardial infarction [STEMI] patients at high risk of bleeding)
+A heparin (unfractionated or low molecular weight heparin) or bivalirudin (particularly in ST-segment elevation myocardial infarction Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
+Symptoms include chest discomfort with or without dyspnea, nausea, and diaphoresis.... read more [STEMI] patients at high risk of bleeding)

 Fibrinolytics for select patients with STEMI when timely PCI unavailable